jromang/picochess/docs/usage.rst

 * Remote play mode (enabled by **white** queen on **E5**): no documentation right now

 Game mode is the regular mode.
 If you used one of the other modes, you can return back to game mode by putting the extra **white** queen on **A5**.
-You can also use Button 4 for toggling over the modes (Qa5-Qe5 only working in the starting position).
+You can also press the fourth button for toggling over the modes (Qa5-Qe5 only working in the starting position).

 The position score will always be displayed in centipawns from White's perspective.
 For example when the clock displays 33, then White is ahead 33 centipawns (or 0.33 pawns).
 A negative score means black is ahead.